I don't know about you, but I suffer just a bit from "information overload."

 So if you are happy with the site, and want to "pay it forward", I appreciate your buying stuff here, like Roma Pass, Vatican tours, travel gear, etc.

 Romewise receives highly targeted traffic.
-Check here for my Alexa rank, currently in the top 400,000 websites in the world.
 The site receives around 100,000 unique visitors per month, around 3,000 per day.

 Are you interested in having me sell or promote your products or services on Romewise?
 I work with tour operators, restaurants, hotels and other relevant companies who want to advertise with me or sponsor the site.